P-p-H-d/mlib/README.md

 ##### void name\_out\_str(FILE *file, const name\_t list)

-Generate a string representation of the list 'list' and outputs it into the FILE 'file'.
+Generate a formatted string representation of the list 'list' and outputs it into the FILE 'file'.
 This method is only defined if the type of the element defines a OUT\_STR method itself.

 ##### void name\_in\_str(name\_t list, FILE *file)

-Read from the file 'file' a string representation of a list and set 'list' to this representation.
+Read from the file 'file' a formatted string representation of a list and set 'list' to this representation.
 This method is only defined if the type of the element defines a IN\_STR & INIT method itself.

 ##### bool name\_equal\_p(const name\_t list1, const name\_t list2)